DataDog/hiring-engineers/answers.md

 I followed the documentation outlined here:  [Agent Checks](https://docs.datadoghq.com/developers/agent_checks/) and [Write Checks](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

 It was pretty straight forward to follow, practically all the code was already written for me.
-So, I just followed the following steps
+So, I just followed the following steps:
 ```
-"sudo vim /etc/datadog-agent/conf.d/hello.yaml"
+sudo vim /etc/datadog-agent/conf.d/hello.yaml
 ```
-Inserted the following line and then save and close
+I inserted the following into the yaml file, saved and closed:

 #### Hello yaml file
 ```
 instances: [{}]
 ```

-I then ran the below command:
+I then ran the below command to create hello.py:
 ```
-"sudo vim /etc/datadog-agent/checks.d/hello.py"
+sudo vim /etc/datadog-agent/checks.d/hello.py
 ```
-This let me add the following code into the python file.
+Which allowed me to add the following code into the python file.

 #### Python Code
 ```